-The Stamford Spinnakers, an ice hockey program for girls and women in Stamford CT, came into being in 1998, shortly after US Women's Team won gold in the Nagano Olympics.
+The Stamford Spinnakers, an ice hockey program for girls and women in Stamford CT, came into being in 1998, shortly after the US Women's Team won gold in the Nagano Olympics.
 For the next ten years, girls (ages 7-18) from all over Fairfield County joined in a "Girls Spring Hockey" program hosted by the Spinnakers.
-This was instrumental in strengthening girls hockey clubs and teams in the public high schools of many nearby towns, but the schools of Stamford were not ready to host girls ice hockey.
-So, from 1998 through 2010, the Stamford Spinnakers hosted an active and competitive team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.
+This was instrumental in strengthening girls hockey clubs and teams in the public high schools of many nearby towns, but the schools of Stamford were not ready to host girls ice hockey in those years.
+So, from 1998 through 2010, the Stamford Spinnakers independently hosted an active and competitive team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.

 Parents' enthusiasm for girls hockey seems to rise and fall like the tide, at least here in Stamford.
-A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon visible in the high school roster, which began to include girls from other parts of the county.
-We established teams at the 14U and 12U levels, but we had no takers from Stamford, and the rosters quickly filled with girls from Darien and Greenwich.
+A decade after Nagano, there were very few girls of elementary school ages participating in Stamford's local youth hockey association, and the impact was soon visible in the high school team's roster, which began to include girls from other parts of Fairfield County.
+We established teams at the 14U and 12U levels, but few Stamford girls signed up, and the rosters quickly filled with girls from Darien and Greenwich.
 (All wonderful girls, but all headed for the teams at Darien HS and Greenwich HS.)
 In 2009, all three Spinnakers teams were disbanded, because we were no longer serving Stamford.
 For the next two years, the Spinnakers hosted an adult team, primarily for graduate members, who returned to Stamford after college.
-Ultimately, job relocations, scheduling conflicts, fee shock (parents no longer paying!), and the difficulty of finding suitable opponents took a toll.
+That effort was challenged by job relocations, scheduling conflicts, fee shock (parents no longer paying!), and the difficulty of finding suitable opponents.
 So, the jerseys were laundered and stored away, in the hope that the local tide of enthusiasm for girls hockey at the youth hockey level someday rises again.

 Ice hockey is a great sport for girls, and we would love to see it revived in Stamford.